-In a small study, researchers at the University Hospital in Zurich, Switzerland report that when patients stopped using the continuous positive airway pressure machines (C-PAP), even for one night, not only were they really sleepy the next day, but a flood of related health problems returned.
+In a small study, researchers at the University Hospital in Zurich, Switzerland report that when patients stopped using continuous positive airway pressure machines, or CPAP, for one night or more, not only were they sleepy the next day, but a flood of related health problems returned.

 The findings appear online in the American Thoracic Society's American Journal of Respiratory and Critical Care Medicine.

-And they make lots of sense, says Dr. Nancy Collop, medical director of the Emory Sleep Center in Atlanta Georgia.
-She likens the C-PAP machine to blood pressure medication.
+Those findings make a lot of sense, says Dr. Nancy Collop, medical director of the Emory Sleep Center in Atlanta.
+She likens the CPAP machine to blood pressure medication.
 If you stop taking your medication, your blood pressure rises.
-If you forget to use your C-PAP, your sleep apnea will return.
+If you forget to use your CPAP, your sleep apnea will return.

 Researchers found a marked increase in blood pressure and heart rate, as well as increased dysfunction of blood vessels inside the heart and certain hormones related to heart disease.
-CPAP withdrawal leads to a return of obstructive sleep apnea within the first night off CPAP, say researchers.
+CPAP withdrawal leads to a return of obstructive sleep apnea within the first night off CPAP, researchers say.

-Dr. Collop says, because the C-PAP machine can be cumbersome, most patients at one time or another will ask her if they really need to wear it every night.
+Dr. Collop says that because the CPAP machine can be cumbersome, most patients at one time or another will ask her if they really need to wear it every night.
 But over the years, the machine — which was once the size of a suitcase — has been re-designed and is now about the size of a square box of tissue.

 Even so, "CPAP is a treatment, not a cure," she says.
 "Unless it's on your nose or over your face, it's not going to be helping you when you're sleeping."